 Bundy had been imprisoned for the past six years for murder, rape, burglary, and necrophilia and was, at the time, awaiting his electrocution, which would come three years later.

 Having deplorable, but valuable, first-hand experience with the same kinds of killings that had been happening in the Green River area, Bundy proved to be an asset to the case.
 He became a regular interviewee of the Keppel and Reichert and offered his opinion on the psychology of the killer, as well as his motivations and behavior.

-During one interview session, Bundy suggested that the killer was most likely revisiting his dump sites, to engage in sexual intercourse with the bodies.
-He advised the investigators that, should they find a fresh grave, they should stake it out, and wait for the killer to return.
+During one interview session, Bundy suggested that the killer was most likely revisiting his dump sites to engage in sexual intercourse with the bodies.
+He advised the investigators that in case they find a fresh grave, stake it out and wait for the killer to return.